aaronbloomfield/ccc/hws/arbitrage/index.md

 - Values that you must modify:
     - `account_address`: the address of *your* Ethereum account that this program is controlling -- it is the balance that this account has, in both ETH and TC, that constitutes the holdings of this account.
 You are welcome to create a different account for this assignment -- just be sure to use that account as the `eth_coinbase` value when you submit the required `arbitrage.py` file.
     - `account_private_key`: the (decrypted) private key for that account, used to initiate transactions; this must be in the exact format shown above
-        - You will have obtained the decrypted version of your private key in the [Private Ethereum Blockchain](../ethprivate/index.html) assignment -- you may have to run through that part again if you lost it or are now using a different key
+        - You will have obtained the decrypted version of your private key in the [Private Ethereum Blockchain](../ethprivate/index.html) assignment -- you may have to run through that part again if you lost it or are now using a different account
         - That key was likely in the form `b'0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'` -- just copy the hex code (meaning without the leading `b'` and trailing `'`) into the `HexBytes()` constructor to make it the same format as the code above.
     - `connection_is_ipc`: whether the connection URI (which is on the next line in this file) is a geth.ipc file or a URL -- this will determine how the web3 provider is created
         - Your code MUST be able to handle both types of connections!